AdobeDocs/commerce-admin.en/help/catalog/product-attributes-add.md

 1. To include dropdown, multiple select, or price attributes in layered navigation, set **[!UICONTROL Use in Search Results Layered Navigation]** to one of the following:

    - `Filterable (with results)` - Layered navigation includes only those filters for which matching products can be found.
 Any attribute value that already applies to all products shown in the list does not appear as an available filter.
 Attribute values with a count of zero (0) product matches are also omitted from the list of available filters.<br/><br/>The filtered list of products includes only those that match the filter.
-The products list is updated only if the selected filter(s) change what is currently shown.
+The products list is updated only if the selected filters change what is shown.

    - `Filterable (no results)` - Layered navigation includes filters for all available attribute values and their product counts, including those with zero (0) product matches.
 If the attribute value is a swatch, the value appears as a filter, but is crossed out.